 Opinion for Quality and Value

-Buyers often ask their agent whether a home they’re interested in is “good” or how much it’s worth.
+Buyers often ask their agent whether a home they’re interested in is “good” or how much their offer price should be.
 They want their agent to help them avoid a bad purchase or overpaying.

 It’s wishful thinking.
 The best you can hope for is that an agent won’t push you to buy or overpay.
 It’s against an agent’s economic interest to stop you when you’re already inclined to buy a home, because they only get paid when you move forward.
+The higher your offer price, the more likely the seller will accept it.
 It doesn’t matter to the agent which house you buy or how much you pay, as long as you buy one, the sooner the better.

 You must make your own judgement.
 Hire an appraiser to assess a home’s fair value when you’re seriously considering making an offer.
 Lenders order an appraisal for their own protection when you apply for a loan.
 Nothing stops you from appraising the property before making an offer.
 The opinion from a trained, neutral third-party appraiser is much more reliable than the opinion from an agent with a conflict of interest.